 THE Journal is dedicated to informing and educating K–12 senior-level district and school administrators, technologists, IT professionals, and tech-savvy educators who serve the nation's public schools, so they may improve and advance the learning process through the use of technology.
 It is the leading K–12 information source, delivering valuable information via daily news updates on THEJournal.com and via newsletters, webinars, podcast, and events focused on ed tech trends and the technologies influencing K–12 education across the United States.

-The 2023 Tech Tactics in Education conference will offer a combination of in-depth and interactive sessions including panel discussion, tutorial workshops, campus perspectives, and posters.
+The 2024 Tech Tactics in Education conference will offer a combination of in-depth and interactive sessions including panel discussions, hands-on tutorials, and campus/expert perspectives.
 We invite you to submit sessions in any and all of these categories, and you may also submit across multiple topic areas.

-Presenters will address current and emerging technology, data, and security trends impacting education institutions and provide models for implementation, best practices, and strategies for effective technology leadership.
-We are especially seeking presenters who can provide hands-on exercises or concrete takeaways that attendees can utilize to fine-tune cybersecurity and data practices at their home institutions.
+Presenters will address current and emerging trends in AI, cybersecurity, data, and ed tech impacting education institutions and provide models for implementation, best practices, and strategies for effective technology leadership.
+We are especially seeking presenters who can provide hands-on exercises or concrete takeaways that attendees can utilize to fine-tune IT practices at their home institutions.

 Presenters should be higher education and K-12 IT leaders and practitioners, independent consultants, association or nonprofit organization leaders, and others in the field of technology in education.
 Industry experts will be considered for non-promotional presentations only.